Stronger Together

 Stand Illinois makes an impact by advocating for policies and funding that level the playing field so that all students have a fair chance to succeed in the classroom and in life.Stand Indiana

 Since 2011, Stand Indiana has worked to improve education outcomes for all children by utilizing a strong three-pillared approach: Parents, Politics, and Policy.
-We identify local education challenges, research data-proven solutions, and advocate for implementing those ideas that best serve students.Stand Louisiana
+We identify local education challenges, research data-proven solutions, and advocate for implementing those ideas that best serve students.Stand Oregon

 Stand Oregon is a movement of students, parents, educators, community leaders and education advocates focused on education equity and racial justice.
 Through our work, we’re determined to ensure every student in Oregon has equitable access to a world-class public education.Stand Tennessee